by Todd Walker

 NOTE: Traditional uses of plantain and other herbal remedies may not have been proven effective through scientific studies or approved by the FDA.
 But you probably know how I feel about the Food and Drug Administration – use their advice (and herbal remedies) at your own risk after doing your own due diligence.

-There’s no money to be made in herbal meds by the FEDs.
+There’s no money to be made in herbal meds by Big Pharma.
 Commercial pharmaceutical companies can’t monopolize a weed.
 Just a thought!

 #1 Alterative (Cleansing) Uses